-In this case, too, the Lagrangian contains self-coupling terms for the gauge fields.
-The strong interaction is discusses in the Particle Physics II course.
+In this case the Lagrangian contains self-coupling terms for the gauge fields as well.
+The strong interaction is discussed in the Particle Physics II course.

-The isospin symmetry in the proton-neutron is a flavour symmetry.
-Extended to the system of all other hadrons it is essentially just the symmetry between u and d quarks.
-We know that such a symmetry only exists if we ignore electromagnetic interactions, and the small difference in mass between the u and the d quark (or the proton and the neutron).
+The isospin symmetry in the proton-neutron is nowadays called a flavour symmetry.
+Extended to the system of all other hadrons it is the symmetry that exchanges u and d quarks.
+This symmetry only exists if we ignore electromagnetic and weak interactions, and the small difference in mass between the u and the d quark (or the proton and the neutron).
 Since the symmetry is not exact, we call it an approximate symmetry.

 Although the Yang-Mills isospin theory is of no real use to the proton-neutron system, it turns out to be exactly what is needed to describe the weak interactions.
-For historical reasons the local SU(2) symmetry applied to the Lagrangian of Dirac fermion doublets, discussed in the next lecture, is sometimes called 'weak isospin'.
-It should certainly not be confused with the u - d flavour symmetry.
+For historical reasons the local SU(2) symmetry applied to the Lagrangian of Dirac fermion doublets, discussed in the next lecture, is called weak isospin.
+It should not be confused with the u - d flavour symmetry.
 In contrast with the flavour symmetry, gauge symmetries are exact symmetries of the Lagrangian.